Appalachian Trail Pilgrimage to Life Teen Encounter Atlanta

 airport pickup/dropoff, tents, campsites, guide, meals

-backpack, sleeping bags, admission to Lifeteen Encounter
+backpack, sleeping bags, admission to Encounter Atlanta

 Getting to Springer Mountain

-All participants must arrive NO LATER THAN 3pm on October 11th at Atlanta’s Hartsfield-Jackson Airport.
+All participants must arrive no later than 3pm on October 11th at Atlanta’s Hartsfield-Jackson Airport.
 Or you are welcome to drive to Springer Mountain and meet us at our first night’s campsite there.
 We can help arrange transportation back to your car after the pilgrimage.

 Please wait until we have confirmed your participation in the pilgrimage to buy your flights.
 Please contact us if you’d like assistance choosing flights or connecting with other pilgrims to travel together, You are responsible for your transportation and lodging should you choose to arrive early or leave later than the indicated times.

 - Sleeping bag liner, light sleeping bag, or light blanket